The Ultimate Guide to Coastal Nightstands

 A navy nightstand with two drawers and an open shelf on the bottom.

-A navy raffia nightstand with one drawer with a brass drawer pull and an open shelf.
+A navy nightstand with one drawer with a brass drawer pull and an open shelf.

-A navy nightstand with two drawers and gold hardware.
+A navy nightstand with two drawers and spool legs.

 Should both nightstands match?

 It comes down to personal preference.
-Here at Stars & Anchor we happen to be fans of both sides of the bed having matching nightstands, which is a more traditional look, but if you’re interested in a more boho, less matchy-matchy look, we recommend choosing two nightstands that are the same color, but different styles.
+I happen to be a fan of both sides of the bed having matching nightstands, which is a more traditional look, but if you’re interested in a more boho, less matchy-matchy look, I recommend choosing two nightstands that are the same color, but different styles.
 That way they’ll still look cohesive despite having a different design.
 However, if you like the look of having a completely different color and style of nightstands, that’s fine, too!

 Should nightstands match the rest of your bedroom furniture?